INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Related Work

-Object grasping is a long-standing challenge in robotics~\cite{bohg2013data}.
-In recent years, both data-driven deep learning and model-based planning helped bring about significant progress in object grasping in general~\cite{garg2019learning,mahler2017learning,mahler2017dex,redmon2015real} and goal-directed object grasping in particular~\cite{fang2018multi,jang2017end,murali20206, zengrobotic, zhang2019multi}.
-Several recent methods aim at goal-directed object grasping in clutter scenes \cite{danielczuk2019mechanical,kurenkov2020visuomotor,zhang2019multi}.
-Specifically, \citet{zhang2019multi} propose to learn object blocking relationships for grasping.
-However, they do not address the issue of language interactions between the robot and the human.
-To this end, {~\citet{chen2021joint} and \citet{hatori2018interactively} propose to directly fuse visual and linguistic features in neural networks.} ~\citet{shridhar2020ingress} formulate a POMDP to ask disambiguating questions in interactive grasping tasks. ~\citet{mees2021composing} propose a robot system capable of grounding language instructions for both object picking and placement.
-They, however, do not consider visual occlusion and physical obstruction in dense object clutter. \invigorate tackles both challenges together: object grasping in clutter and natural language interaction with the human.
+Several recent methods aim at object retrieval in cluttered scenes \bluetxt{ \citep{guo2016object, zeng2018learning, danielczuk2019mechanical, kurenkov2020visuomotor, yang2020deep}.} In particular, \citet{zhang2019multi} propose to learn object-blocking relationships for grasping.
+However, these earlier methods do not address the issue of language interaction between the human and the robot. \citet{hatori2018interactively} and~\citet{chen2021joint} propose to fuse visual and text features in neural networks \bluetxt{and grasp the target object based on natural language instructions.} \citet{shridhar2020ingress} formulate a POMDP to ask disambiguation questions about the target object in interactive grasping tasks. \citet{mees2021composing} propose a robot system capable of grounding language instructions for both object picking and placement.
+They, however, do not consider visual occlusion and physical obstruction in dense object clutter. \bluetxt{ \invigorate aims to tackle the dual challenges of object grasping in clutter and human-robot natural language interaction together.}